ammadamir1122/CUDA-Programming/README.md

 # Login to the GPU From LINUX:
 Just give the following command from any terminal
 Command: ssh (ip-address of Your GPU) -l (Your User Name) -XY
-Remeber to specify the ip-address and username in the above command
+Remeber to specify the ip-address and username in the above command.

 # Login to the GPU from Windows:
 1. Download and run/install the Putty SSH client from: